 The Necropolis of San Cerbone

-Closer to the beachside, then, you will see different funeral architectures with the “Tomba del Bronzetto dell’Offerente” made in aedicule style, and sarcophagus made of stones and closed with liquefied lead.
+Walking closer to the beachside, you will see different funeral architectures.
+You find the Tomba del Bronzetto dell’Offerente made in aedicule style, and sarcophagus made of stones and closed with liquefied lead.

 The Necropolis of the caves